asdvfghg/QCNN_for_bearing_diagnosis/readme.md

 # Attention-embedded Quadratic Network (Qttention) for Effective and Interpretable Bearing Fault Diagnosis
-This is the repository of our submission for IEEE Transactions on Instrumentation and Measurement   "Attention-embedded Quadratic Network (Qttention) for Effective and Interpretable Bearing Fault Diagnosis".
-Here is the preprint vision [https://arxiv.org/pdf/2206.00390.pdf](https://arxiv.org/pdf/2206.00390.pdf).
+This is the offical repository of the paper "Attention-embedded Quadratic Network (Qttention) for Effective and Interpretable Bearing Fault Diagnosis".
+Here is the EA vision in IEEE Transactions on Instrumentation and Measurement [https://ieeexplore.ieee.org/abstract/document/10076833](https://ieeexplore.ieee.org/abstract/document/10076833).
 In this work,

 1. We propose a simple and effective model that is made of quadratic neurons for bearing fault diagnosis.
 The quadratic neurons directly augment the model to outperform other state-of-the-arts in noisy data settings.
 Different from previous structural modifications, our innovation is at the neuronal level, applying different neurons to bearing fault diagnosis and upgrading CNNs-based bearing fault diagnosis models.